ergonode/docs/docs/backend/cookbook/new_channel.md

 ### Export Exceptions

-If any error occurs during the export process, we may want to inform the use by preseting the relevant content in the export error list.
+If any error occurs during the export process, we may want to inform a user by presenting the relevant content in the export error list.

 For that special exception type is created - `\Ergonode\Channel\Infrastructure\Exception\ExportException`